macblair221/power-outage-analysis/README.md

 A logistic regression model was used as the baseline.

-Preprocessing steps included:
+Preprocessing steps:

 - Median imputation for numerical features
 - Most frequent imputation for categorical features
 - One-hot encoding of categorical variables
 - Standardization of numerical variables

-The baseline model achieved:
+The baseline model performed well:

 - AUC ≈ 0.83
 - Accuracy ≈ 0.81